 * Water stations are located at T1 and T2

-* Do not leave anything behind in the Bike Transition Area as this may be moved or cleared after transition.
+* Do not leave anything behind in the Transition Areas as this may be moved or cleared after race.

 * In the interest of safety ear phones, iPods, MP3 Players etc. are not allowed.

 * When paying for your entry to WAAR it is stipulated that this is a non-refundable payment.
 As soon as a competitor enters, costs such as admin etc. are incurred.
 It is not possible to transfer entries to next year’s event, we do however allow competitors to substitute their entry for another person, up to closing of registration.

 The Mandatory kit is for your own safety and you will not be allowed to start the